globalcoffeeplatform/CoffeeDataStandard/docs/source/explanation.rst

 ************************
 Clear contracting

-Percentage clear contracting with workers to avoid any form of forced labor (including slave labor or child labor), which includes: the terms of the work, hours, duration, wages, payment details, deductions or fees, etc.
+**Type**: See :ref:`definitions_yesno`

-See :ref:`definitions_percentage`
+Clear contracting with workers to avoid any form of forced labor (including slave labor or child labor), which includes: the terms of the work, hours, duration, wages, payment details, deductions or fees, etc.

 3.2.1.2 rightToOrganize
 ***********************
 Right to organize

-Percentage right to organize -- the ability for workers to join unions or committees and freely assemble
+**Type**: See :ref:`definitions_yesno`

-See :ref:`definitions_percentage`
+Right to organize--the ability for workers to join unions or committees and freely assemble.

 3.2.1.3 prohibitingDiscrimination
 *********************************
 Prohibiting discrimination

-Percentage prohibiting discrimination -- in terms of pay rates, hiring practices, housing for any group of workers (i.e., on the basis of immigration status, gender, ethnic or religious background, sexual orientation)
+**Type**: See :ref:`definitions_yesno`

-See :ref:`definitions_percentage`
+Prohibiting discrimination--in terms of pay rates, hiring practices, housing for any group of workers (i.e., on the basis of immigration status, gender, ethnic or religious background, sexual orientation)

 3.2.1.4 hazardousWorkingCondition
 *********************************
 Hazardous working condition

-Percentage hazardous working condition management--agrochemical protective gear; training on proper chemical handling, storage, and disposal; proper training and safeguarding for hazardous machinery, workplace sanitation, emergency preparedness, etc.
+**Type**: See :ref:`definitions_yesno`

-See :ref:`definitions_percentage`
+Hazardous working condition management--agrochemical protective gear; training on proper chemical handling, storage, and disposal; proper training and safeguarding for hazardous machinery, workplace sanitation, emergency preparedness, etc.

 3.2.2 wages
 -----------